ccxt/ccxt/wiki/Manual.md

 In order to be able to access your user account, perform algorithmic trading by placing market and limit orders, query balances, deposit and withdraw funds and so on, you need to obtain your API keys for authentication from each exchange you want to trade with.
 They usually have it available on a separate tab or page within your user account settings.
 API keys are exchange-specific and cannnot be interchanged under any circumstances.

-The exchange APIs will usually allow the following types of interaction:
+The exchanges' private APIs will usually allow the following types of interaction:

 - the current state of the user's account balance can be obtained with the `fetchBalance()` method as described in the [Account Balance](#account-balance) section
 - the user can place and cancel orders with `createOrder()`, `cancelOrder()`, as well as fetch current open orders and the past order history with methods like `fetchOrder`, `fetchOrders()`, `fetchOpenOrders()`, `fetchClosedOrders`, as described in the section on [Orders](#orders)